Skip to main content

 Outcome

 The rattle was gone on the same visit.
-The office avoided the outdoor unit replacement the other contractor had quoted.
+The outdoor unit stayed where it was, with one clip re-secured.

 What this case teaches us